Paul-Browne/BP-plus/README.md

 - **A grid system** - An [epicGrid](https://github.com/Paul-Browne/epicGrid) system!

+####And More...

 - **Better fonts** - Open Sans and Libre Baskerville from Google fonts, as well as an icon font from [fontello](http://fontello.com/).

+- **Favicon, Android, iOS icons and win tiles** - Full cross-browser icons generated using the fantastic [real favicon generator](http://realfavicongenerator.net/).

+- **Some basic SEO** - twitter summary card, facebook and open graph template out the box.

 ---

 ##### Responsive Image Replacement